 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

-diarrhea, stomach irritation, and kidney and urinary tract irritation when taken by mouth.
+Fresh liverwort is LIKELY UNSAFE when taken by mouth or applied to the skin.
+It can cause many side effects such as diarrhea, stomach irritation, and kidney and urinary tract irritation when taken by mouth.
 When applied directly to the skin, fresh liverwort can cause irritation, itching, and pus-filled blisters.

 It isn't known if dried liverwort is safe or what the side effects might be.